 "Why don't you just butt out, miss," the carney said.
 "You can't win if you don't play."
-"He's from the State Home for the Retarded.
-It's not fair for you to take his money."
 "It's a free country-let the man play."
 "He has the mind of a boy."
 "There's plenty of fun for everyone," the carney said into his microphone.
 "Win your girl a teddy bear, right here.
 Step right up."
 The carney looked straight at Sue Ellen with dead eyes as he spoke, as if she were a lamp post.
-"How can you live with yourself, taking money from the feebleminded?"
+"How can you live with yourself, taking money from the feeble-minded?"
 Sue Ellen said.
 "Money was burnin' a hole in his pocket," the carney said.
 "I just put the fire out."
 "I think you owe him a refund."
 "No refunds.
 I'm just a poor-struggling carney, trying to make ends meet."
 "I want you to give him back his money."
 "It's a dart game, ma'am.
 The rules are clear.
 You don't need to be a genius to play darts."
 "I'm going to report you."
 "The office trailer's up that way," the carney said, apparently unconcerned.
 "If you have any complaints take 'em up with management."
 "I will.
 Come on, Furman."